+- (a) General and Suction Systems. - (1) For the purpose these regulations, piping connected to an AST is considered to be suction piping when the entire length of piping is at a higher elevation than the AST it is connected to, and where there is no pump installed between the tank and piping.
+All other piping connected to an AST is pressurized piping.

-- (a) General and Suction Systems. - (1) Liquid shall not be dispensed from a tank by pressurization of the tank.
-Means shall be provided to prevent the release of liquid by siphon flow. - (2) Until December, 22, 1998, where a suction pump-type dispensing device is used, an emergency shut-off valve with a shear section which will close in case of fire or collision is required. - (3) After December 22, 1998, where an AST with underground piping is at an elevation that produces a gravity head on the dispensing device, the dispenser shall be equipped with an emergency shut-off valve with a shear section which will close in case of fire or collision and the tank outlet shall be equipped with a device (such as a normally closed solenoid valve) that will prevent gravity flow from the tank to the dispenser.
+- (A) ASTs with underground piping must meet all of the requirements for underground pressurized piping contained in Article 2 of these regulations, including the construction, corrosion protection, and installation requirements of 2-2-8, the secondary containment requirements of 2-2-8 for piping installed after April 14, 2011, and release detection requirements of 2-4-2 and 2-4-5. - (2) Liquid shall not be dispensed from a tank by pressurization of the tank.
+Means shall be provided to prevent the release of liquid by siphon flow. - (3) On or after October 14, 2012, where an AST is at an elevation that produces a gravity head on a motor fuel dispensing device, the tank outlet shall be equipped with a device (such as a normally closed solenoid valve) that will prevent gravity flow from the tank to the dispenser.
 This device shall be located adjacent to and downstream of the main valve specified by section 3-3-13(a) of these regulations.
-The device shall be installed and adjusted so that liquid cannot flow by gravity from the tank to the dispenser in the event of failure of the piping or hose when the dispenser is not in use.
-This device is not required if (1) the main valve is closed during non-operating hours; or (2) there are employees on site who are trained to close the main valve in the event of a leak; or (3) all aboveground piping is within a diked area or properly contained and all underground piping is properly contained.

-(4) After December 22, 1998, except where there is a solenoid valve and an emergency shut-off valve with a shear section which will close in case of fire or collision (or equivalent equipment), if a suction pump-type dispensing device is used, a listed vacuum-actuated shutoff valve (which prevents the release of product due to a malfunction in the suction pump where the release would be generated by head pressure from the AST) and a shear section shall be installed directly under each dispensing device.

-(Exception: Tanks installed in below-grade vaults need not comply with this requirement.)

-- (5) For ASTs installed after September 30, 1994, shutoff and check valves shall be equipped with a pressure-relieving device that will relieve the pressure generated by thermal expansion back to the tank. - (6) Piping shall be routed so that exposure to physical damage is minimized. - (7) ASTs with underground piping must meet UST pressurized piping requirements.
-Owners/operators must contact the Director before installing or repairing any underground piping. - (b) Remote Pumping Systems.
+The device shall be installed and adjusted so that liquid cannot flow by gravity from the tank to the dispenser in the event of failure of the piping or hose when the dispenser is not in use. - (4) Where a suction-type dispensing system includes a booster pump or where a suction-type dispensing system is supplied by a tank in a manner that produces a gravity head on the dispensing device, a listed, vacuum-actuated shutoff valve with a shear section or equivalent type valve shall be installed directly under the dispensing device. - (A) Suction-type dispensing systems installed before April 14, 2011 that include a solenoid valve at the tank outlet, and a listed, rigidly anchored emergency shutoff valve incorporating a fusible link or other thermally actuated device, designed to close automatically in event of severe impact or fire exposure are deemed to be meeting this requirement. - (5) For ASTs installed after September 30, 1994, shutoff and check valves shall be equipped with a pressure-relieving device that will relieve the pressure generated by thermal expansion back to the tank. - (6) Piping shall be routed so that exposure to physical damage is minimized. - (b) Remote Pumping Systems.